 Should you hire a corporate event planner, or run the event in-house?
-This is one of the most common questions I get, and there's no universal answer.
+There's no universal answer.
 The right call depends on your event size, complexity, internal capacity, and what's at stake if things don't go well.
+Here's a framework to make the decision clearly.

 Start with these five questions